nickwilcox/nickwilcox.github.io/_pages/about.md

 permalink: /about/
 title: "About"
 ---
+## Currently
+Expert Core Engineer at Sledgehammer Games Melbourne.

+Shipped Call of Duty: Vanguard.
+Currently working on future Call of Duty titles.

+## Previously
 Coding for 20+ years.
-Currently Rust on mobile.
-Previously C++, C# in video games, audio, sports.
+Rust, C++, C# in mobile, AAA console games, audio, sports science.